i-sergienko/i-sergienko.github.io/docs/assets/posts/kubernetes-operator.md

 This list is not exhaustive, and there might be other popular solutions by the time you're reading this.

-You also don't have to use a framework to write an operator - there are [Kubernetes client libraries](https://kubernetes.io/docs/reference/using-api/client-libraries/) for other languages, which you could use directly, and in the worst case you could always write your own integration.
+You also don't have to use a framework to write a controller - there are [Kubernetes client libraries](https://kubernetes.io/docs/reference/using-api/client-libraries/) for other languages, which you could use directly, and in the worst case you could always write your own integration.
 Frameworks do make the task significantly easier, though.

-I'm planning on writing tutorials for Operator creation using the aforementioned frameworks, so stay tuned 😊
+I'm planning on writing tutorials for Custom Controller creation using the aforementioned frameworks, so stay tuned 😊

+___
+### Conclusion:
+`Custom Resource + Custom Controller = Kubernetes Operator`